eBay/bascomtask/README.md

 ```
 In the example above, HellTask has no @Work methods.
 When added to the orchestrator graph it is immediately made available to downstream tasks (ConcatenatorTask in this case).
 WorldTask has a @Work method with no arguments and is started right away.
 ConcatenatorTask is started once WorldTask is completed.
 BascomTask processes these tasks all in the calling thread as there is no point in spawning separate threads.
 If HelloTask were to instead have a @Work method like WorldTask, BascomTask would spawn a thread to execute either HelloTask or WorldTask in parallel while the calling thread executes the other.
 BascomTask is dataflow driven and attempts to only create create threads when there is opportunity for parallelism.

+Though not illustrated above, each call to addWork() returns an ITask object upon which several fluent-style operations are available for additional customization.
+For example, each task can have a name which would then substitute for the class name in logging output.
+The call to Orchestrator.create() similarly has several customization options available.

 ## Variant and Optional Tasks
 Sometimes it is desired to modify task behavior based on certain conditions.
 While such logic can simply be embedded within any task, it can also be useful to preserve the benefit of distinct task responsibility and provide different classes for different variant task behavior.
 If two variant tasks are logically related in terms of purpose and also produce the same result, then a common base class be introduced that downstream tasks can depend on.
 This approach is beneficial in terms of hiding the variation from downstream tasks.
 When it is more natural for a downstream task to be aware of and process the variants differently, then multiple @Work methods can be provided on the downstream task, each with different parameter combinations.